HsiangHung/Machine_Learning_Note/Time_Series/anomaly_detection/README.md

 ## Multivariate

 On the other hand, in multivariate time-series data, each timestamp index corresponds to multiple columns.
+For example, an AR model extends the univariate autoregressive (AR) model by capturing the linear relations between multiple variables [[Marco Cerliani]][Anomaly Detection in Multivariate Time Series with VAR].
+For each input series, a regression is carried out.

 The algorithms cover that manner are VAR (vector auto-regression), VMA (vector moving-avergae), VARMA (vector auto-regression moving average), VARIMA (vector auto-regression integrated moving average) and VECM (vector error correction model) etc.

 Suppose we have two time-series variables, $Y_{1,t}$ and $Y_{2,t}$ [[Selva Prabhakaran]][Vector Autoregression (VAR) – Comprehensive Guide with Examples in Python], and consider only one time step lag.
 Then we have